ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 ### Time Considerations Mapping

 {{-rats-arch}} defines "Relevant Events over Time" in RATS.
 The following sequence diagram focusses on matching the defined events with the interactions between the Attester and the Verifying Relying Party.
-The event "Claims Collection" defined in {{-rats-models}} is not defined by {{-rats-arch}} and therefore cannot be matched.
+The action "collectClaims" defined in {{Section 6 of -rats-models}} is not defined by {{-rats-arch}} and therefore cannot be matched to a specified event time.

 ~~~~
 .----------.                             .--------------------------.
 | Attester |                             | Verifier / Relying Party |
 '----+-----'                             '---------------------+----'
    time(VG)                                                    |
-generateClaims(attestingEnvironment                            |
+generateClaims(attestingEnvironment)                           |
      | => PcrQuotes, eventLogs                                 |
      |                                                         |
      |<---------establish-subscription(<attestation>)------time(NS)